A Tramp for all Oceans

 “A Tramp for all Oceans” is in two parts.
 Part one covers the early years the author spent in Hong Kong then as an Indentured Apprentice Navigating Officer in the British Merchant Navy, whilst part two “East of Pulau Weh” describes the years spent as a Captain, loosely based on his real-life experiences

 The Book is internationally distributed so for details of how to obtain your copy contact this site or link shown below

 Old Tigers of the Far East

 a compendium of old ships that ended their days roaming the China Seas during 1960-70s.
 Interesting commentary and images that will stimulate nostalgic memories of those who were familiar with these exciting waters.

-Books by Alan Rawlinson of Ships, the Sea, and Original Stories in a Fictional Setting.
+Books by Geoff Walker and Alan Rawlinson of Ships and the Sea,